MajorZiploc/tooling_notes/art/blender/notes.md

 ## 3D Viewport -- Edit Mode

+view port overlays options - top right of 3d view point next to 2 circle icon many tools here for customizing what is shown in the 3d viewport

+edit mesh more overlay options - top right of 3d view point next to square with 4 verts and 1 of those verts white can find normals facing direction and many other tools here for customizing what is shown in the 3d viewport

 ctrl + l -- link menu

 p -- with faces selected -- choice selection and it will separate your current selection into a different object